Grandma Got Run Over by a Reindeer (film): Plot

 When they arrive in Cityville, however, Cousin Mel and her attorney, I.M.
-Slime, quickly trick Grandma into going with them.
-After Santa explains to Austin what has happened, Jake and Quincy discover that Grandma has gone missing once again.
-Cousin Mel uses the opportunity to accuse Santa of being behind her disappearance and put him on trial for kidnapping, leaving the scene of an accident, and "sleighicular negligence".
+Slime, quickly trick Grandma into accompanying them.
+After Santa explains to Austin what has happened, Jake and Quincy discover that Grandma has disappeared once again.
+Cousin Mel uses the chance to accuse Santa of being behind her disappearance and put him on trial for kidnapping, leaving the scene of an accident and "sleighicular negligence".
 Cousin Mel and I.M.
 Slime then plot to sue him, believing that someone who can pay for billions of presents must be incredibly wealthy.

-Three months later, Daphne suspects that Cousin Mel may have been involved in Grandma's second disappearance, and Jake and Quincy follow her to a cabin in the woods where she and I.M.
+Three months later, Jake's sister Daphne suspects that Cousin Mel may have been involved in Grandma's second disappearance and Jake and Quincy follow her to a cabin in the woods where she and I.M.
 Slime are keeping Grandma out of sight.
-They rescue Grandma and find Santa's letter explaining what happened, that Cousin Mel had found at the site of Grandma's accident, and also what Cousin Mel added to Grandma's fruitcake that Christmas Eve night, which had the effect of "reindeer-nip" irresistible to reindeer.
+They rescue Grandma and find Santa's letter explaining what happened, that Cousin Mel had found at the site of Grandma's accident and also what Cousin Mel had added to Grandma's fruitcake that Christmas Eve night, which had the effect of "reindeer-nip" irresistible to reindeer.
 They restore Grandma's memory by feeding her some of her own fruitcakes and rush to the courthouse.

 Confronted with the evidence, Cousin Mel and I.M.
-Slime are arrested for obstructing justice and "almost ruining Christmas," and the judge lets Santa go after finally discovering the truth.
-Austin, realizing how much the family cares about their business, offers to franchise Grandma's store throughout the country.
+Slime are arrested for obstructing justice and "almost ruining Christmas", and the judge lets Santa go after the truth is uncovered.
+Meanwhile, Austin realizes how much the family cares about their business, so he offers to franchise Grandma's store throughout the country.
+Later, Grandma accidentally opens up Cousin Mel's reindeer nip fruitcake, causing the reindeer to run her over again, though she comes out unharmed.